 Paying for home care in Albuquerque, New Mexico

-Albuquerque residents often use private or public health insurance like Medicaid or Medicare to cover some health-related home care services.
+Albuquerque residents often first think to use private or public health insurance (like Medicaid or Medicare) to cover some health-related home care services.
 However, health insurance typically only covers medical services.
-Therefore, nonmedical home care services may not be covered unless it’s a medically necessary component of home health care.
+Therefore, nonmedical home care services may not be covered unless it’s a component of medically necessary at-home care.

-Individuals in Albuquerque also use their personal funds from income, savings, retirement funds, and health savings accounts (HSAs) to cover their home care costs.
-Depending on circumstances, some families may be able to use veterans benefits or free up funds from a reverse mortgage, life insurance policies, or long-term care insurance.
+Individuals in Albuquerque typically use their personal funds from income, savings, retirement funds, and health savings accounts (HSAs) to cover their home care costs.
+Depending on circumstances, some families may be able to free up funds from a reverse mortgage, life insurance policies, or long-term care insurance.
+Qualifying individuals may also turn to benefits from the Department of Veterans Affairs (VA), Medicare, or Medicaid.

 Paying for home care